oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Q: What are the minimum number of PRs that one should have?**

-A: There is no specific minimum number.
-Remember that quality is more important than quantity.
+A: You should have at least 2 PRs merged, but they don't need to be large.
+Beyond that, remember that quality is more important than quantity.
 It is better to submit a non-trivial PR rather than a one-line wording change.
 Start with starter issues, then prioritize ones that touch the area(s) of the codebase which are related to your project.

 **Q: What is the total number of contributors that will be accepted?**